 It is well documented that working the night shift can contribute to insulin resistance and obesity.

-There are steps you can take to put your body back on a natural Circadian Rhythm.
+There are steps you can take to reset circadian rhythm.

 - Getting early morning sun on your skin and in your eyes is important to wake up the brain.
 Find a place to get outside during or right after sunrise and get your bare feet on the earth and some morning sun in your eyes.